POWER FLOATS & SPONGES

 Are the pads compatible with power float brands other than Dedra?

 The pads use a four-point hook-and-loop mounting pattern matched to the DED776701 backing disc on the DED7767 platform.
-Compatibility with other manufacturers' machines depends on disc diameter, hook-and-loop pattern and mounting geometry — verify the specific machine before ordering.
-Where the existing machine is non-Dedra, the simplest approach is matching the pad set to the host platform rather than mixing systems.
+Compatibility with other manufacturers' machines depends on disc diameter, hook-and-loop pattern, and mounting geometry — verify the specific machine before ordering.
+Where the existing machine is non-Dedra, matching the pad set to the host platform is more reliable than mixing systems.

 How long do professional hand sponges last on site?